Total Triage

 - No 8am rush for appointments.

-- Patients can complete an accurx patient triage form at a pace that suits you.
+- Patients can complete an online consultation form at a pace that suits you.
 You can also add pictures or documents if appropriate.

-- Your request may be resolved with a telephone call or via SMS communication, saving you a trip to the surgery.
+- Your request may be resolved with a telephone call or via messaging, saving you a trip to the surgery.

 If you would like to read more information from Accurx who will be providing the services, please click here.